 Employee management issues can snowball into an avalanche of disengaged workers, negative company culture, and unfinished goals.
 So what’s the best way to ensure open communication, employee engagement, consistent feedback and autonomous employees?

 Talent alignment within your organization helps you see everything taking place at your company, with no hovering required.
 Seeing how, if at all, your workforce is on track with overarching company goals ensures the right people are working on the right projects and cuts down on the micromanaging that's sapping the motivation out of your teams.

 See Your Workforce Without Hovering

 Aligning your workforce with company goals is the best way to improve your employee management.
 A talent alignment platform like Clear Company allows managers and business leaders to easily see what's happening throughout the entire organization.

 You can see exactly what projects your employees are spending their time on, how these projects fit into larger organizational goals, and whether your workers are meeting or missing deadlines.
-The reason so many leaders fall down the micromanager rabbit hole is because they understand how essential it is to keep productivity aligned with overall company goals.
-This leads to constant hovering and wasting the employee’s time by asking for redundant check-ins and meetings.
+The reason so many leaders fall down the micromanager rabbit hole is that they understand how essential it is to keep productivity aligned with overall company goals.
+This leads to constant hovering and wasting employees’ time by asking for redundant check-ins and meetings.

 Address Problems in Real-Time

 Good managers realize how costly a small problem can become if allowed to snowball.
 Using talent alignment, you can easily and quickly address problems as soon as they arise.
 Hovering over the shoulders of your best people is only likely to cut down their productivity and ruin your company's employee engagement.